InfLight9999/BMIAM/Numerical Studies/readme.txt

 # Specify your data and output directory
 cd(".../.../additive model/Data and BSpline basis/correlated normal predictors")

-2)knotsxxxxxxx.csv are B-spline basis matrix.
+2)knotsxxxxxxx.csv files are B-spline basis matrix.
+They have already been provided.
 You can generated on your own using the Julia code under github folder 'BMIAM/Numerical Studies/6 predictors/Generate B-splines basis function matrix by calling R package using RCall.jl'.
 Please keep in mind this B-spline basis matrix is required to be at the same location of the data source folder.